 Meetings Dental Office Workers Can Expect:

-- Weekly staff meetings
+- Weekly (or bi-weekly) staff meetings

 - Regular certification and training sessions